smartoptics/sosnmp/docs/source/docs/snmp-design.rst

 * Data definition language, called SMI (Structure of Management Information) that introduces base data types, allows for creating their subtypes and more complex data structures.
 MIB objects are expressed in this data definition language.

 * Protocol (SNMP) for conveying information and commands between a managing and managed entities.
 SNMP is designed around a client-server model.
   What's interesting that both managing and managed entities contain client and server components.

 * Extensible security framework and system administration capabilities.

 The latter features were completely absent in SNMP versions prior to SNMPv3.

-Data types
+Data Types
 ----------

 SMI introduces eleven base data types used for representing managed